-- 3.3.3.1 Stormwater Management shall be provided within the Plan area as generally illustrated by Figure 11: Stormwater Management. - 3.3.3.2 The developer of each Parcel shall prepare a Site-Specific Stormwater Implementation Plan, at the subdivision stage, to assess pre and post development surface drainage characteristics and the requirements to construct drainage facilities to ensure positive conditions are maintained. - 3.3.3.3 The design of all stormwater management infrastructure within the Plan Area will be expected to be consistent with the requirements of the Bearspaw Glenbow Master Drainage Plan and the County Servicing Standards. - 3.3.3.4 Where stormwater management facilities are constructed within the Plan area with capacity to accommodate runoff from adjoining lands, the County shall establish a Cost Recovery Agreement at the subdivision stage in accordance with Infrastructure Cost Recovery Policy #C-406 and the County Servicing Standards. - 3.3.3.5 The County may require the owner of each new residential lot within the Plan Area to enter into a Deferred Servicing Agreement and a caveat will be registered against each new title referencing this agreement.
+- 3.3.3.1 Stormwater Management shall be provided within the Plan area as generally illustrated by Figure 11: Stormwater Management. - 3.3.3.2 The developer of each Parcel shall prepare a Site-Specific detailed Stormwater Implementation-Management Plan, at the subdivision stage, to assess pre and post development surface drainage characteristics and the requirements to construct drainage facilities to ensure positive conditions are maintained in accordance with the County's Servicing Standards. - 3.3.3 The design of all stormwater management infrastructure within the Plan Area will be expected to be consistent with the requirements of the Bearspaw Glenbow Master Drainage Plan and the County Servicing Standards. - 3.3.3.4 The developer shall construct all stormwater infrastructure in accordance with the approved stormater management plan and the County Servicing Standards. - 3.3.3.5 Where stormwater management facilities are constructed within the Plan area with capacity to accommodate runoff from adjoining lands, the County shall establish a Cost Recovery Agreement at the subdivision stage in accordance with Infrastructure Cost Recovery Policy #C-406 and the County Servicing Standards. - 3.3.3.6 The County may require the owner of each new residential lot within the Plan Area to enter into a Deferred Servicing Agreement and a caveat will be registered against each new title referencing this agreement.